Kong/docs.konghq.com/src/kubernetes-ingress-controller/references/annotations.md

 request contains `/foo/something` as the path, then the service will receive an HTTP request with path set as `/baz/foo/something`.

+The value of this annotation takes precedence over the `proxy.path` field in the KongIngress resource.

 ### konghq.com/strip-path

 > Available since controller 0.8